Folayimi/Carousel_Libraries/README.md

 https://devfola.netlify.app

-## NOTE: THIS WORKS ON WORKFRAMES OF JAVASCRIPTS SUCH AS Next.js,React.js etc..
+## Note: This works on Workframes of Javascript such as Next.js, React.js etc..

 ## Guidelines and Steps to make use of my Library